jamesinc/nab2ynab/README.md

 ![Windows Explorer CSV context menu](assets/explorer-context-menu.png)

 To set this up, you need to add a registry key.
-You're somewhat on your own here, as it will depend how you have Python setup on your machine, but the basic process is as follows.
+You're somewhat on your own here, as it will depend how you have Python setup on your machine.
+I use `pipenv`, and I have written `launcher.bat` to take care of launching the converter via `pipenv run convert <my-txns.csv>`

+Updating Explorer's context menus can be done as follows:

 _(refer to the screenshots below if you get stuck)_